SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 Physical Submission of Supplemental Materials

 We encourage electronic submission of videos and other supplementary materials, since they are easier to distribute to reviewers than physical media.
-However, if your believe reviewers of your paper need to see physical supplementary materials, you may mail or ship six copies, to arrive by (not be postmarked or sent by) 15 May 2013, 23:59 UTC/GMT at this address:
+However, if you believe reviewers of your paper need to see physical supplementary materials, you may mail or ship six copies, to arrive by (not be postmarked or sent by) 4 June 2014, 23:59 UTC/GMT at this address:

 Koelnmesse Pte Ltd